linuxdeepin/wiki.deepin.org/en/System_Management/Boot_Management/Boot_Loader.md

 By using the EFI Boot Stub it's possible to boot a Linux kernel without the use of a conventional EFI boot loader, such as grub or elilo.

-PROs :* speed up the boot process.* can theoretically improve the kernel's ability to initialize the computer's hardware in a sane way.
+PROs: *speed up the boot process.* can theoretically improve the kernel's ability to initialize the computer's hardware in a sane way.
 Whether this translates into improvements in practice is another matter.

-CONs :* not flexible.* not really usable with multiple kernels.* you should keep a traditional bootloader, just in case...
+CONs: *not flexible.* not really usable with multiple kernels.* you should keep a traditional bootloader, just in case...

 ### SPARC